-If your complaint concerns an individual using a Sense service, or someone receiving care from Sense in their own home or in a day service, once your complaint has been fully investigated by Sense and if you are not satisfied with the outcome, you can complain to the Local Government and Social Care Ombudsman (LGSCO).
+If your complaint concerns someone receiving a Sense service, and once your complaint has been fully investigated by Sense and if you are not satisfied with the outcome, you can complain to the Local Government and Social Care Ombudsman.

-The LGSCO will not usually investigate a complaint until the organisation concerned has had an opportunity to respond and resolve matters.
+The LGSCO will not usually investigate a complaint until the organisation’s procedure has been exhausted.